Origin of Taekwondo

 A Taekwondo demonstration at the United Nations headquarters in New York City in 1963, caused the formation of the U.S. Taekwondo Association in 1967, which later was superseded in 1974 by the U.S. Taekwondo Federation.
 In Korea, the study of Taekwondo spread rapidly from the army into high schools and colleges.
 In March of 1966, Choi founded the International Taekwon-do Federation (ITF), in which he also served as president.
 Choi later resigned as the KTA president and moved his ITF headquarters to Montreal, Canada, from where he concentrated on organizing Taekwondo internationally.
 His emphasis is on break self-defense techniques, not particularly on the sport.
 By 1974, Choi reported that some 600 qualified ITF instructors were distributed throughout the world.

 Young-wun Kim was elected the new KTA president.
 Feeling that Korea was the mother country of Taekwondo and that the world headquarters should be located there, he dissolved the ITF’s connection with the KTA.
 On May 28, 1973, he created a new international governing body called the World Taekwondo Federation (WTF), which coincided with the first World Taekwondo Competition that was held in Seoul, Korea.
 The World Taekwondo Federation has since made a major effort to standardize competition rules and organize world-class competitions.
 After the 2nd World TKD Championship in Seoul, the WTF became an affiliate of the General Assembly of the International Sports Federation (GAISF), which has ties to the International Olympic Committee (IOC).
 The IOC recognized and admitted the WTF in July 1980.
-In 1982 the General Session of the IOC designated Taekwondo as an official Demonstration Sport for the 1988 Olympic Games in Seoul, Korea.
+In 1982 the General Session of the IOC designated Taekwondo as an official Demonstration Sport for the 1988 Olympic Games in Seoul, South Korea.
 Since Modern-day Taekwondo’s official birth on April 11, 1955, its development as a sport has been rapid.
 Over 30 million people practice Taekwondo in more than 156 countries.
+Taekwondo is an Olympic sport, and it has strong association as a South Korean martial art.
+Among the martial arts schools, there are many Taekwondo styles.
+Taekwondo world championships are held every other year.

 Korean Taekwondo vocabulary